 Works/San José, CA

 C5 was founded in 1997 by Joel Slayton and Steve Durie, with founding members including Benjamin Eakins, Jan Eckenberg, Lisa Jevbratt, Brett Stalbaum, Ann Marie Schleiner, Geri Wittig and myself.
-Over the course of ten years we collaborated on a range of projects that included data visualizations, performance work, landscape expeditions, and urban games.
+Over the course of ten years we collaborated on a range of pioneering artworks that included data visualizations, performance work, landscape expeditions, and urban games.
+It was an incredible ten-year endeavor and I feel honored to have had relationships with these brilliant creators.
 In 2007 we terminated the group, and at that time members included Durie, Amul Guswami, Slayton, Stalbaum, Toolin, and Wittig.
-Member Matt Mays played a significant role in the Landscape Initiative and Quest for Success projects.
+Member Matt Mays played a key role in the Landscape Initiative and Quest for Success projects.
 For further documentation about our work, please visit the C5 web site.